IEVin/Tiny.CommandLine/README.md

 Why another one parser?
 ---------------------
-In most cases only a small number of options are sufficient for a console application.
-It is redundant to create a bulky structure with attributes.
-Also this works slowly because of we need to use reflection.
-It can also cause problems for trimming and compiling to the native view.
+Most console applications require only a small number of parameters.
+In this case declaring a bulky structure with attributes would be redundant.
+**TinyCommandLine** uses a simple python-like syntax that allows to declare one commandline argument in one line.
+It also don't use reflection and helps to avoid problems with trimming application and compiling to the native view.

 Usage
 ---------------------